Parallels Provider

 #Safety

-Use --dry-run on direct fork, restore, and delete when validating a template or snapshot name. checkpoint list prints live Parallels state and marks whether each snapshot is forkable.
-Power-on snapshots can be restored in place; linked clone forks require a power-off snapshot.
+Use --dry-run on direct fork, restore, and delete when validating a template or snapshot name. checkpoint list prints live Parallels state and marks whether each snapshot is forkable: power-on snapshots can be restored in place, while linked-clone forks require a power-off snapshot.